-- 4.3.1 The NBF, required in terms of Section 39 of the Biodiversity Act, is intended to provide for an integrated, co-ordinated and uniform approach to biodiversity management by organs of state in all spheres of government, NGOs, the private sector, local communities, other stakeholders and the public. - 4.3.2 The NBF is based on the National Biodiversity Strategy and Action Plan ("NBSAP"), finalised in May 2005 after a two-year development process.
-The NBSAP is a comprehensive twenty-year strategy for the conservation and sustainable use of South Africa's biodiversity.
-It identifies five Strategic Objectives ("SOs") for achieving the overall goal of conserving and managing terrestrial and aquatic biodiversity to ensure sustainable and equitable benefits to the people of South

-Africa, now and in the future:
+The draft NBF 45 is based on the National Biodiversity Strategy and Action Plan ("NBSAP"), finalised in May 2005 after a two-year development process.
+The NBSAP provides a comprehensive twenty-year strategy for the conservation and sustainable use of South Africa's biodiversity.
+It identifies five Strategic Objectives ("SOs") for achieving the overall goal of conserving and managing terrestrial and aquatic biodiversity to ensure sustainable and equitable benefits to the people of South Africa, now and in the future:

-- SO1: An enabling policy and legislative framework integrates biodiversity management objectives into the economy - SO2: Enhanced institutional effectiveness and efficiency ensures good governance in the biodiversity sector - SO3: Integrated terrestrial and aquatic management minimizes the impacts of threatening processes on biodiversity, enhances ecosystem services and improves social and economic security - SO4: Human development and well-being is enhanced through sustainable use of biological resources and equitable sharing of the benefits - SO5: A network of conservation areas conserves a representative sample of biodiversity and maintains key ecological processes across the landscape and seascape - 4.3.3 For each of these five SOs, the NBF highlights priority actions for the next five years, with lead agents and targets.
-The NBF highlights 28 priority actions altogether. - 4.3.4 One of the eight priority actions under SO 3 is to publish bioregional plans in terms of the Biodiversity Act.
-The target for 2012 is that at least seven bioregional plans have been published and are being used routinely to inform land-use planning and decision-making. - 4.3.5 Bioregional plans are seen in the NBF as a key mechanism for achieving integrated management of terrestrial and freshwater ecosystems throughout the landscape, especially in geographic biodiversity priority areas that fall outside the protected area network.
+- SO1: An enabling policy and legislative framework integrates biodiversity management objectives into the economy - SO2: Enhanced institutional effectiveness and efficiency ensures good governance in the biodiversity sector - SO3: Integrated terrestrial and aquatic management minimizes the impacts of threatening processes on biodiversity, enhances ecosystem services and improves social and economic security - SO4: Human development and well-being is enhanced through sustainable use of biological resources and equitable sharing of the benefits - SO5: A network of conservation areas conserves a representative sample of biodiversity and maintains key ecological processes across the landscape and seascape - 4.3.3 For each of these five SOs, the draft NBF highlights priority actions for the next five years, with lead agents and targets.
+The draft NBF highlights 28 priority actions altogether. - 4.3.4 One of the eight priority actions under SO 3 is to publish bioregional plans in terms of the Biodiversity Act.
+The target for 2012 is that at least seven bioregional plans have been published and are being used routinely to inform land-use planning and decision-making. - 4.3.5 Bioregional plans are seen in the draft NBF as a key mechanism for achieving integrated management of terrestrial and freshwater ecosystems throughout the landscape, especially in geographic biodiversity priority areas that fall outside the protected area network.